 This on-line version is open 24 hours a day, and you can visit it while sitting at your own computer at home from anywhere in the world.
 Click here or on the underlined words at the top of the page to start your tour of the museum.
 Our goal here is to collect and present as much information as we can about craftsmen from around the world and the projects they build.
 Our interests are not to just show the projects themselves, but to present everything we can find out about the builder and the project.
 Most museum web sites start by documenting what is in their own existing museum.
 While some of the pieces shown here belong to the Joe Martin Foundation, many do not.
 This collection exists only on the Internet and is presented for your information and free enjoyment as part of the goal of the Foundation to make better known the accomplishments of individual craftsmen.
 What is featured here is craftsmanship in many forms.
 This site is not the work of one person, but rather a collection of the work of many craftsmen and contributors giving freely of their time and expertise.
 We hope you enjoy your visit.

 One of North San Diego County's little known jewels—You can also view many of these fine projects in person at our actual museum in Carlsbad, California.
-Hours are Monday, Tuesday, Friday and Saturday, 9 AM to 4 PM (Closed holidays).
+Hours are Tuesday through Saturday, 9 AM to 4 PM (Closed holidays).
 Admission is free.
-Call 1-760-727-9492 during regular hours if you have any questions about hours or group tours.
-On Wednesday and Thursday when the museum is closed you can call (760) 727-5857 for information.
+Call 1-760-727-9492 during regular hours if you have any questions about holiday hours or group tours.
 See the Facility page for more about the Carlsbad museum or view a MAP of our location.

 The "Art" of great craftsmanship